adrianpuiu/Baton/README.md

 - **Observability is a first-class citizen** — every lane is a named session, every step is a span, every gateway decision is an event.
 The process is queryable in Grafana, not just drawable.
 - **Self-hosted by default** — it runs on a local model.
 No per-token cost, no vendor lock-in, no data leaving the box.

-**Why it matters.** This is a small but complete demonstration of the platform-engineering instincts the industry hires for: turning ambiguous requirements into a reliable, observable, self-correcting system that wraps existing tools rather than reinventing them.
+**Why it matters.** turning ambiguous requirements into a reliable, observable, self-correcting system that wraps existing tools rather than reinventing them.
 It's also, deliberately, a bridge back to the BPM world — because the best automation doesn't replace what people use, it makes what they already have actually *run*.

 ---